wellsinprice/wellsG/README.md

 - 👋 Hi, I’m @wellsG
 - 👀 I’m interested in Data Science, Artificial Intelligence, Bioinformatics, and Computational Neuroscience.
 - 🌱 I’m currently learning about bioinformatics, animal physiology, and R.
+-   I'm currently programming in bash and python.
 - 📫 How to reach me ...
 Linkedin or a DM here.

 <!---